vtexdocs/dev-portal-content/docs/guides/Integration-Guides/sent-offers-integration-guide-connectors.md

 > **API Reference:** Activate Feed

-After the [channel is created](https://developers.vtex.com/docs/api-reference/marketplace-apis-offer-management#post-/api/sent-offers/channels), the connection between seller and marketplace can be established, through the feed.
+After you have [created the channel](#1--create-channel) in Offer Management, the connection between seller and marketplace can be established, through the feed.
 The channels available for connecting with Offer Management are:

 - Mercado Livre Classic
 - Mercado Livre Premium